Skip to content

 Christmas Flair in a Renaissance Setting

-A moated castle is romantic in itself, and when you add a medieval Christmas market to the mix, nothing could go wrong.
-Wasserschloss Merode, built in the Renaissance style on the edge of the Eifel near Düren, is the best example of this.
+A moated castle is romantic in itself.
+When a medieval Christmas market is held there, nothing can go wrong in this regard.
+Merode Castle, built in the Renaissance style on the edge of the Eifel near Düren, is the best example of this.

-The pre-Christmas spectacle is open from November 27 to December 22 (admission charge from 4 euros), with the market closed on December 2 and 3.
-Food stalls offer potato pancakes and candy canes; the supporting program includes regular appearances by the Christ Child and Santa Claus, as well as tours with the Queen of Lights, Lucia.
-The operators of the traditional craft stalls encourage visitors to join in.
+The pre-Christmas spectacle, which requires an entrance fee (starting at 4.50 euros), is open from Nov.
+26 to Dec.
+21. Food stalls offer potato pancakes and candy canes, and the program includes regular appearances by the Christ Child and St. Nicholas, as well as tours with the Light Queen Lucia.
+The operators of the traditional craft stalls encourage participation.

 Rhineland-Palatinate